- Monevator - https://monevator.com -

 Some providers of synthetic ETFs [20] publish a ‘swap fee’ on top of the TER.
 Just add the swap fee to the TER to get the Ongoing Charge Figure.
 This is how we’ve treated swap fees in the listing above.

 It’s worth knowing that a fund’s transaction costs can fluctuate quite a lot from period to period, especially if there’s excessive turnover in the fund’s index.
+So don’t feel like you instantly need to switch if your fund’s transaction costs suddenly spike.

-Keep your fund, and its main rivals, under review for up to a year before coming to any definitive conclusions about its competitiveness.
+Keep your fund and its main rivals under review for up to a year before coming to any definitive conclusions about its competitiveness.

-Some index trackers register negative transaction costs but I’ve disregarded that from the TCO calculations above.
+Some index trackers register negative transaction costs, but I’ve disregarded that from the TCO calculations above.
 That’s because negative transaction costs amount to an accounting technique that’s not sustainable over time.

-Ignore a fund’s Annual Management Charge (AMC).
-The AMC is a very old-fashioned fee metric that excludes important fund costs.
+Don’t pay any attention to a fund’s Annual Management Charge (AMC).
+The AMC is an old-fashioned fee metric that excludes important fund costs.
+This is why a fund’s AMC is typically lower than its OCF or TER.

 Do not add the AMC to the OCF or TER.

-The OCF and TER are interchangeable, so choose one of those costs (the highest) and add it to the fund’s transaction cost to calculate its TCO.
+The OCF and TER are interchangeable, however, so choose one of those costs (the highest) and add it to the fund’s transaction cost to calculate its TCO.

 Treat negative transaction costs as zero.

 Ignore entry and exit charges for index trackers where you see them mentioned in fund literature such as Key Investor Information Documents.
+Such fees do not apply to ordinary investors like you and me.
+They are levied on institutional participants dealing directly with the fund provider.

-The same goes if you see an eye-watering minimum purchase figure (such as £100,000) to buy into a fund.
+The same thing goes if you see an eye-watering minimum purchase figure (such as £100,000) to buy into a fund.

 Be guided by your broker’s minimum purchase amount.